 Also featured will be the First Prize winner of the Marilyn Mindell Piano Competition.
 The Competition is the legacy of Marilyn Mindell, who worked tirelessly for arts education on the Peninsula, and we are proud to have hosted the Competition for the past twelve years.

 At 2:15 we will be featuring Joanna Wong, Ryan Chi, and Jadis Chen, the winners of the junior portion of the Competition.
 These fine young pianists will each be performing their Competition piece prior to the symphony concert.

-Best of all, this afternoon of fantastic music and musicians is free for all children and students!
+Best of all, this afternoon of fantastic music and musicians is FREE!
 Be sure and make reservations today so you don’t miss out on this wonderful event.

 Ethan Yuen, First Prize winner of the 2017 Marilyn Mindell Piano Competition